-- 1. Standard application (from the immigration office) - 2.
-Proof of tuition fee payment issued by your University in Romania (so called 'adeverinta') - 3.
-Copy of letter of acceptance for studies issued by the Ministry of Education - 4.
-Medical certificate issued by a public or private medical institution in Romania, proofing that the foreign student does not suffer from diseases that might endanger public health. - 5.
-The proof of Medical Insurance for those who are above 26 years old - 6.
-House Contract (house contract is made between you and your landlord at a public notary) - 7.
+- 1. Standard application (from the immigration office). - 2.
+Proof of tuition fee payment issued by your University in Romania (so called 'adeverinta'). - 3.
+Copy of letter of acceptance for studies issued by the Ministry of Education. - 4.
+Medical certificate issued by a public or private medical institution in Romania, proving that the foreign student does not suffer from any diseases that might endanger public health. - 5.
+The proof of Medical Insurance for those who are over 26 years old. - 6.
+House Contract (house contract is made between you and your landlord at a public notary's office). - 7.
 Passport bio data page and the page showing the date of entry at the Romanian border. - 8.
-Bank statement that prove your means of living for 1 year(minimum of 2,500 EUR or its equivalent) - 9.
-2 recent passport photos - 10. one fastener folder - 11.
-Receipt (attached to your file) of taxes paid at Romanian CEC Bank: - a.
-Tax for residence permit = 259 lei(RON) - b.
+Bank statement that prove your means of living for 6 month. - 9.
+2 recent passport photos. - 11.
+Receipt (attached to your file) of the taxes paid at the Romanian CEC Bank: - a.
+Tax for residence permit = 259 lei (RON) - b.
 Tax for extension of the right to stay = 120 EUR (equivalent in RON)